What is happening?

 Act Now: Get on Board!

 Start adopting the new changes as soon as you are able.
-While the new EU requirements do not come into force until 10 January 2026, UK Fishing Authorities strongly advise you to familiarise yourself with the updates as they appear in FES and start to provide the relevant information ahead of time.
+While the new EU requirements do not come into force until 10 January 2026, UK fishing authorities strongly advise you to familiarise yourself with the updates as they appear in FES and start to provide the relevant information ahead of time.

 We would also encourage you discuss these changes with your supply chain to ensure that the required information is understood and supplied.
 On 10 January 2026 this information will be an EU mandatory requirement and without it, you will not be able to complete your application for export documentation.